Nadežda Petrović: Biography

 In 1912, Petrović's mother died.
 With the outbreak of the Balkan Wars soon after, Petrović volunteered to become a nurse and was awarded a Medal for Bravery, Order of St. Sava and an Order of the Red Cross for her efforts.
 She continued nursing Serbian soldiers until 1913, when she contracted typhus and cholera.
 In the later years of her life, she had little time to paint and produced only a few canvases, including her post-impressionist masterpiece The Valjevo Hospital (Valjevska bolnica).
 Professor Andrew Wachtel praised the painting for its "bold brushstrokes and bright colours" and its depiction of "a series of white tents against an expressionistic, almost Fauvist, landscape of green, orange, and red."
 Petrović found herself in Italy when Austria-Hungary declared war on Serbia in July 1914.
 She immediately returned to Belgrade to assist the Serbian Army.
 Having volunteered to work as a nurse in Valjevo, she died of typhoid fever on 3 April 1915 in the same hospital depicted in The Valjevo Hospital.

+Legacy

 Following her death, her likeness has been depicted on the Serbian 200 dinar banknote.
-Nadežda Petrović Memorial is one of the oldest fine arts manifestation in the region, dedicated to keeping the memory and work of the artist.
+Nadežda Petrović Memorial, held in her hometown of Čačak, is one of the oldest fine arts manifestation in the region, dedicated to keeping the memory and work of the artist.

+In 1955, a monument to Nadežda Petrović was made by Ivan Meštrović.
+The square in the center of Čačak, where the monument is located, has been carrying her name since 2024.
+A monument to Nadežda Petrović, created by Angelina Gatalica, was erected in Pioneers Park in Belgrade in 1989.

-150 years since the birth of Nadežda Petrović will be marked in cooperation with the United Nations Organization for Science, Education and Culture.
+150 years since the birth of Nadežda Petrović was marked in cooperation with the United Nations Organization for Science, Education and Culture.
 At the session in Paris, the Executive Council of UNESCO adopted the recommendation for the General Conference of that organization on anniversaries to mark the 150th anniversary of the birth of Nadežda Petrović in connection with this institution.